List of United States representatives from Alaska

 The following is an alphabetical list of United States representatives from Alaska's at-large congressional district, and thus the state of Alaska.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Alaska.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Alaska's congressional delegations.
 It includes members who have represented both the state and the territory, both past and present.